 One of the blessings of jet lag this time around has been the fact that I’ve been waking up early.
 My girlfriend, Suzanne, and I have been up around 5AM almost every day, which has lead to some interesting adventures.

 Chinatown in Bangkok is a giant maze of consumerism on its own, however, before 7AM enterprising sellers set up shop on the streets and alleyways in front of those Chiatown shops.
-Selfie sticks (Suzanne bought one), electronics, jewelry, motorcycle patches, clothes, backpacks, all the things you find on the street elsewhere are here, for 1/2 the price.
+Selfie sticks, electronics, jewelry, motorcycle patches, clothes, backpacks, all the things you find on the street elsewhere are here, for 1/2 the price.
 Just as fast as these merchants set up, they tear down.
 Once the sun starts coming up they pack up and leave, only to start over the next day.
 It’s one of our favorite spots to walk, buy and sightsee so far.

 We’ve also been logging some miles on the streets.

 One of my favorite ways to see a new place is by attacking the pavement on foot.
-No tuk-tuk’s, no taxis, only subways and busses when the legs get too tired.
-This way you get to see what’s down that dark alleyway, stumble upon a street filled with nothing but adult novelties and electronics, and walk down a 1/2 mile stretch of alleyways with thai men taking apart, greasing, and re-assembling decades old car engines.
+No tuk-tuk’s, no taxis, only subways and buses when the legs get too tired.
+This way you get to see what’s down that dark alleyway, stumble upon a street filled with nothing but adult novelties and electronics, and walk down a 1/2 mile stretch of alleyways with Thai men taking apart, greasing, and re-assembling decades old car engines.

 Aside from the wandering I’ve also been seeking out the music opportunities mentioned above.
 I’ll dedicate a complete post to that later – music is strangely intertwined, and separate from these travel adventures.
 As a musician you can almost completely remove yourself from the context of where you are once the notes start flowing.